 Wylie Glover.
 Glover made a diving catch against James Madison on April 18 that was ranked seventh in top plays that day.

-When the Shockers have been down to their last out, the party has just gotten started for them at the plate.
+DON'T COUNT US OUTWhen the Shockers have been down to their last out, the party has just gotten started for them at the plate.
 Wichita State has scored 22 runs with two outs, hitting three out of six of its home runs during that stretch.

 GETTING 'EM AROUND